troclaux/notes/sql.md

   - data types: syntax is different depending on the DB (mysql, postgresql, etc)
     - numeric
       - data types that exist on mysql and postgresql
+        - NUMERIC(precision, scale) precision: total number of digits that can be stored
+          - scale: maximum number of digits to the right of the decimal point
+        - INTEGER
+        - DECIMAL
+        - FLOAT
         - SMALLINT
         - BIGINT
-        - INTEGER
+        - DOUBLE PRECISION
       - only mysql
-        - DECIMAL
-        - FLOAT
         - DOUBLE
       - only postgresql
-        - NUMERIC(precision, scale) precision: total number of digits that can be stored
-          - scale: maximum number of digits to the right of the decimal point
         - REAL
-        - DOUBLE PRECISION
     - character string: CHAR, VARCHAR
     - binary: binary
     - boolean: BOOLEAN
-    - data and time: data, datetime
+    - date and time: `DATE`, `TIME`, `DATETIME`, `TIMESTAMP`
 - `UPDATE`: modify existing data in a table
 - `DELETE`: remove data from a table

 - `CREATE TABLE`: create new table in the database
   - `FOREIGN KEY`: creates a column with the values of a column in another table
-    - `CASCADE`: defines what happens to foreign keys when the reference is changed
+    - `CASCADE`: defines what happens to dependent rows in the foreign key table when the referenced row is updated or deleted
       - `ON DELETE`: when a record in the primary table is deleted, any records in the foreign key table that reference the deleted primary key will also be deleted
       - `ON UPDATE`: changes on primary table also apply to child tables
 - `ALTER table`: modify existing table in the database
 - `DROP table`: delete a table and its data from the database
 - `TRUNCATE table`: delete all rows from a table without deleting the table itself
 - `RENAME`: `ALTER TABLE users RENAME TO customers;`
+  - postgresql syntax

 > [!WARNING]
 > when creating a table, the last attribute should not have a comma after it, just like in the example below